mjdrushton/potential-pro-fit/docs/fittingruncontrol.rst

 ====================

 :Name: title
 :Description: Name of the fitting run.
-This is displayed in the fittingTool_monitor and is particularly useful for distinguising between multiple fitting runs.
+This is displayed in ``pprofitmon`` and is particularly useful for distinguising between multiple fitting runs.

 \